 We started out with a Scottish Ale which was very good.
 From there the beers went a little bit down hill, for our taste buds anyway.
 We tried the Golem a Belgium Pilsner, which had a very high alcohol content and very bitter aftertaste.
 Check out the beer menu at The Wedge for yourself, must be 21 to enter.

 The Wedge XII was our third and last beer of the evening.
 If you’re looking for a very dark brew with a hint of dates and like the taste of Black Licorice then this one will be perfect for you.
 It’s a very unique beer that has been expertly brewed.

 The Wedge Brewery has very nice outdoor seating and a couple of bean bag tossing boards, for year round outdoor fun.
 Even though we visited Asheville, NC, on one of the colder days of the year, we still had a ton of fun.
 Thanks to our house sitting job in North Carolina!

-Did you enjoy our second photo tour while house sitting near Asheville, NC?
+Did you enjoy our photos while house sitting near Asheville?
 Leave us a comment below.